-We currently have several open call for papers, on Legitime Expectations, the deadline is December 31, 2016.
+We currently have one open call for papers, on Legitime Expectations, the deadline is December 31, 2016.

 Whilst the editors are keen to continue with the special-issue format, we are also interested in receiving independent submissions, and we therefore call on all interested scholars to consider MOPP as an outlet for their work.